Miscellaneous

 photo source: spiritsjournal.com

-The difference in taste between the different brands of cognac comes from the way the wood in the barrel is burned and the combination of how long the distillate sits in new or old barrels.
-It is also from these casks that cognac gets its beautiful brown colour.
+The difference in taste between the different brands of cognac comes from the way the barrel wood is burned and the combination of the length of time the distillate is aged in new or old barrels.
+It is also from these barrels that cognac gets its beautiful brown color.

-Whether you like cognac or not, I hope you enjoyed this French tale of the slow transformation of the water of life into cognac, an occasion that angels also enjoy, having their share.
+Whether you like cognac or not, I hope you enjoyed this French story of the slow transformation of the water of life into cognac, an occasion that the angels also enjoy, having their share.

 oak barrel